 3. Making Your Bookings Easy for Customers

 People want their booking sessions to be seamless and easy.
-If they have to leave from site to app or jump through hoops your potential customer will get frustrated and try another spa.
+If they have to leave the site, the app, or jump through hoops your potential customer will get frustrated and try another spa.

 Booking software can prevent double-booking customers and track your spa’s sales and foot traffic.
-Here are a few booking software that is spa friendly:
+Here are a few booking software options that are spa friendly:

 4. Create Team Branded Business Cards